arcus/education_modules/power_analysis_intro/power_analysis_intro.md

 What actual values typically count as "big" vs. "small" effects vary by discipline.

 One important characteristic of measures of effect size is that they **do not depend on the size of your sample**.
-This is in contrast to something like a $p$ value --- $p$ can also sort of give you a sense of how dramatic your effect is (a very small $p$ value results from a bigger effect than a larger $p$ value does at the same sample size), but crucially $p$ is also directly related to sample size, so $p$ can't be considered a pure measure of effect size.
+This is in contrast to something like a $p$ value --- $p$ can also (sort of) give you a sense of how dramatic your effect is.
+A smaller $p$ value results from a bigger effect than a larger $p$ value does at the same sample size.
+But, crucially, that "at the same sample size" is important; $p$ values are related to sample size, so $p$ can't be considered a pure measure of effect size.

 For example, let's say you measure the strength of the relationship between two variables X and Y with a sample of 50 observations, and you calculate a correlation of $r = .319$, $p = .024$.
 If you ran a replication study measuring exactly the same relationship but collected ten times the number of samples (N=500),